LSEG-API-Samples/Article.EMA.Java.BasicGradle/README.md

 ## <a id="gradle_running"></a>Building Jar file

-You can run the Gradle ```gradlew jar``` command to compile the project and build the applications jar file.
-The class and jar files will be available in the *&lt;root&gt;/&lt;subproject&gt;/build/lib* folder by default.
+To distribute the application, you can run the Gradle ```gradlew jar``` command to compile the project and build the applications jar file.
+The jar files will be available in the *&lt;root&gt;/&lt;subproject&gt;/build/lib* folder by default.

 However, this newly built jar file contains only the application class files, so you need to set the Java classpath to all required RTSDK jar files which store somewhere in your Gradle repository folder to run this jar file.
 To avoid this problem, you can customize the Jar task to to build the project and RTSDK library into a single-all-dependencies jar file as follows: